 Searches Aren’t Linked To Your Email or Other Accounts

 Private search engines, for the most part, are focused on delivering reliable and useful search tools.
-Unlike big search engines which try to gather your information from as many angles as possible, private search engines have one product which doesn’t collect user data.
+Private search engines have one product which doesn’t collect user data.

 Profits vs. Privacy

-A lack of privacy gives advertisers the abilities to maliciously target users, giving them power to influence buying behavior.
 Search providers have a choice to make, profit from user data or use a different business model.
-Luckily, both for Search Encrypt and people using it, we have found a business model that doesn’t rely on user data to make money.
+Luckily, both for Search Encrypt and people using it, we have found a business model that doesn’t rely on complex user data to make money.

 Search Encrypt Has Better Privacy by Default Than Other “Private” Search Engines